 The menu, though not a compendium of New Mexican and Mexican favorites, is quite extensive and it offers some relatively unique dishes.
 It also includes a disclaimer about the chile not being for the faint of heart (or something to that effect).
 The only menu item with cumin (about one part per million we were assured) is the Spanish rice.
 Most of the entrees come with your choice of two sides: calabasitas, papitas, whole beans, refried beans, black beans, Spanish rice and more.

 Shortly after you’re seated, a basket of chips and a bowl of salsa are delivered to your table.
 They’ll also be replenished faithfully because it’s a two-bowl minimum quality salsa.
 The salsa isn’t especially piquant, but it has a fresh and lively flavor.
 What bite it does have comes from jalapeños.
-The chips are relatively thin, but crispy and not in dire need of desalinization as many restaurant chips seem to be.
+The chips are relatively thin, but crispy and though salted, not in dire need of desalinization as many restaurant chips seem to be.

-15 April 2012: Among the appetizers are red chile ribs, an item Casa de Benavidez popularized many years ago and which few New Mexican restaurants prepare well.
+29 September 2019: Among the appetizers are red chile ribs, an item Casa de Benavidez popularized many years ago and which few New Mexican restaurants prepare well.
 At El Patron, the chile ribs are fall-off-the-bone tender and slathered in a sauce that’s more barbecue sauce (sweet and somewhat sticky) than chile (only a hint and without much piquancy).
 There are four ribs to an order and you’ll polish them off quickly, perhaps even gnaw at the bone to make sure you capture all the tender tendrils of the baby backs.
 An entree sized order of red chile ribs is available at half- or full-rack portions.